-Figure 2: YEA topics in 2020 Source YEA Database
+Figure 2: Source YEA Database

 YEA received enquiries from citizens from all 27 EU countries, from British, Icelandic, and Norwegian citizens as well as other third country nationals who are family members of EU citizens.
 YEA received fewer questions from British citizens compared with previous years but many more from Italian and German citizens.